0x177/unitytergen/README.md

 3- If wanted, change the xsize and ysize values(things break after 250 so its alredy on max size)

-4- Boom! you now have a randomly generated terrain with grass!
+4- You now have a randomly generated terrain with grass!